 Avoid Investment Mistakes

-Another old adage that is pertinent is, "If it is too good to be true, it probably is."
+Another pertinent adage is, "If it is too good to be true, it probably is."
 This is especially true in the coin collecting hobby.
 There may be many "good deals" on the Internet or at local flea markets, but 99 times out of 100 you'll end up getting ripped off.
 This includes overpriced coins and coins that are counterfeit.
 Developing a relationship with a coin dealer will help you avoid making bad investments by purchasing these overpriced or counterfeit coins.

 Another trap that beginning coin collectors tend to fall into his buying a low-quality coin at a bargain-basement price.
 What you end up with is a bargain-basement coin that will always be at the lower end of the value range.
 Take the time and patience to purchase quality coins that will increase over time.Continue to 5 of 5 below.